demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 - **Certificate Thumbprint** - The thumbprint of the certificate as it appears when registering the certificate to the application.
 - **Private Key** -  The private key of the registered certificate

- You can find more information about it in [Microsoft Documentations](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials) or to follow the next steps in case of Mac/Linux operating systems:
+For more information, see [Microsoft Documentations](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials).
+Follow the steps below for Mac/Linux operating systems:
- 1. Run
+ 1. Run the following commands:

     ```
     openssl genrsa -out MyXSOARApp.key 2048